Jules Frere House: Description and history

 In a game of football, the McDonald children damaged the stained glass doors.
-Famed Florida artist Albert Ernest A. E. Backus, also known as Beanie Backus, was commissioned to handpaint the broken lead tiles to match.
+Famed Florida artist Albert Ernest A. E. Backus, also known as Beanie Backus, was commissioned to hand paint the broken lead tiles to match the broken glass.

 Over the years the home changed ownership and the detached 2 car garage was converted into a full apartment.

 In 2017, the property and adjacent acreage was again sold.
 Current resident has painstakingly renovated the features of the home, including authentic roofing and wrought iron work.
 Fruit trees, landscaping and upgraded hardscape on the site as well as the adjoining 2 acres has been completed.

 The interior layout of the Historic home has stayed relatively the same since it was finished in 1931.
-Arched entryway separates the cathedral addition from the original section.
+An arched entryway separates the cathedral addition from the original section.
 Arched doorways continue into the kitchen and mudroom.
 Original hardwood flooring runs throughout the dining area and bedrooms.
-Bathroom, kitchen and mudroom/laundry is tiled flooring.
+The bathroom, kitchen and mudroom/laundry have tiled flooring.

-East-facing backdoor opens out to the expansive 2 acre backyard filled with native plants, tropical fruit trees, Spanish moss draped oak trees and pines.
-Hardscape walkway to the parking area and apartment were added in 2019.
+The east-facing backdoor opens out to the expansive 2 acre backyard filled with native plants, tropical fruit trees, and oak and pine trees draped in Spanish moss.
+A new hardscape walkway leads to the parking area and apartment which were added in 2019.

 It was added to the National Register of Historic Places on April 20, 1995.